 In a retired portion of the building six large rooms have been fitted up as an infirmary, where students are given special attention.
-No extra fee is charged for attendance, except in cases where a special nurse is needed.
+No extra fee is charged for attendance, unless a special nurse is needed.

 Admission and Examination of Students.